The Bob's Burgers Movie

-The Bob's Burgers Movie is a 2022 American animated musical comedy film based on the animated sitcom.
-It was directed by series creator Loren Bouchard and series director Bernard Derriman, and written by Bouchard and Nora Smith.
-The original voice cast from the series reprise their roles, including H. Jon Benjamin, Dan Mintz, Eugene Mirman, Larry Murphy, John Roberts, Kristen Schaal, David Wain, Zach Galifianakis, and Kevin Kline.
+The Bob's Burgers Movie is a 2022 American animated musical comedy film directed by Loren Bouchard and Bernard Derriman from a screenplay by Bouchard and Nora Smith.
+Based on the animated sitcom created by Bouchard, the starring voice cast includes series regulars H. Jon Benjamin, Dan Mintz, Eugene Mirman, Larry Murphy, John Roberts, Kristen Schaal, David Wain, Zach Galifianakis, and Kevin Kline.
 Set between the 12th and 13th seasons of Bob's Burgers, the plot follows Bob and his family's struggles with paying their loan after a sinkhole opens in front of their restaurant and affects business, while the kids try to solve the murder of a carnie.

 The Bob's Burgers Movie premiered at the El Capitan Theatre in Hollywood on May 17, 2022, and was theatrically released by 20th Century Studios in the United States on May 27, following previous delays of almost two years due to the COVID-19 pandemic.
-The film received positive reviews from critics, and grossed $34 million against a $38 million budget.
+The film received positive reviews from critics, but only grossed $34 million against a $38 million budget, becoming a box office disappointment.

 Plot

 One night, two figures get into a fight at Wonder Wharf.
 A gunshot rings out and one of the figures falls.

 Six years later, the Belcher family prepares for the summer: Bob and Linda plan to extend their loan from the bank, Tina plans to confess to her crush Jimmy Jr., Gene constructs an instrument to perform at Wonder Wharf's bandshell, and Louise wants to prove she is brave.

 Bob and Linda are denied an extension on their loan and are told they have seven days to pay it or their restaurant equipment will get repossessed.
 They decide to ask their landlord, Mr. Calvin Fischoeder, if they can skip rent for the month until they pay the loan.
 However, after a sinkhole forms in front of the restaurant, a skeleton of a carnie named Cotton Candy Dan is discovered in it by the kids, and Mr. Fischoeder is charged for the murder.
 If he is convicted, they will not be able to get the rent skipped.

 The Belcher children skip school in an attempt to investigate the murder themselves and clear Mr. Fischoeder of wrongdoing.
 After investigating Wonder Wharf's carnies, questioning police Sergeant Bosco, and searching the Fischoders' treehouse, they conclude that Mr. Fischoeder's brother Felix is the killer and tail him to Wonder Wharf, where they end up in a secret clubhouse underneath a ride called the Mole Hill.
-Calvin, Felix, their cousin and family lawyer Grover are hiding out in the clubhouse until the two brothers can flee the country over the murder charge.
+Calvin, Felix, and their cousin and family lawyer Grover are hiding out in the clubhouse until the two brothers can flee the country over the murder charge.
 Louise sees a photo that shows Grover wearing a cufflink that was found on the skeleton, and spots a faded bite mark on Grover's wrist, revealing that he was in fact the murderer.
 However, Grover realizes Louise is onto him, grabs a speargun from a shooting gallery and takes everyone hostage.